Holiday fireworks displays in Ontario

 Every year, hundreds of people come to watch the official Ottawa Canada Day fireworks celebrations in the heart of the nation’s capital city.
 As part of this official event, you’ll enjoy interactive activities and live performances by Canadian musicians.

-The exact location of where the fireworks in Ottawa are launched has changed in past years, so check official websites ahead of the Canada Day event for current information.
-In 2025, the fireworks will take place at LeBreton Flats Park.
+The exact location where the fireworks are launched in Ottawa has changed in past years.
+Make sure to check official websites ahead of the Canada Day event for current information.

 Location: Wellington Street, Ottawa